noaione/yuusha-shoukan-ln/sources/v04/chapter5.md

 [Y-Yes!
 Give me a few days, and I could prepare a whole bunch of them...]

-[Unnn....
+[Unnn...
 I’d say the cost of materials is about 3000R...
 Then, how about we stock up on them at about 10000R a piece?]

 [Pfft?!
 1-10000R?!]